 The Music Initiative is designed to connect Louisiana musicians to career pathways within film and television, and explore the collaborative process between musicians and filmmakers.
+The inaugural Music Initiative happened during the 2019 New Orleans Film Festival.
+The program will take a pause in 2020 and will be held again in the 2021 edition of the festival.

 Louisiana is home to a vibrant creative community of filmmakers & musicians creating original work.
 Through the Music Initiative, 80 participating musicians from Louisiana will have the opportunity to pitch their work to esteemed film and television music supervisors.